The Exceptionalism Bug

 My family didn’t have much guidance for me.
 Work hard, get a good job with benefits, keep your head down, end of goals.
 I don’t blame them; my parents and grandparents worked in harder situations with fewer resources.
 I needed different advice to live a happy life.

-The financial independence movement was my escape: a group of mostly high-earners that plan to save enough money to live off forever.
-I ultimately fell far short of financial independence (it takes a lot of money to be financially independent).
-The financial security it brought me gave me the breathing room to come to terms with what I was doing to myself.
+The financial independence movement is a group of mostly high-earners that plan to save enough money to live off forever.
+This dream of escaping the rat race became my reason to work for about a decade.
+I ultimately fell far short of financial independence (it takes a lot of money to be financially independent) but the financial security that goal brought me gave me the breathing room to come to terms with what I was doing to myself.
+I was burning myself out to escape the grind and it was making me deeply unhappy.
 This is when I stopped worrying about how to choose a career and started thinking about living my life.

 That fear kept me from thinking charitably, and I wonder how many successful, wealthy people were driven to their wealth with that same bug that infected me.
 It never feels like enough, and your fortune seems ready to turn to ash at the next moment.
-The wealthy are the best doomsday preppers on the planet, and I think that’s because they are in part driven by insecurity.
+The wealthy are the best doomsday preppers on the planet.
+You can buy all kinds of weird insurance that includes rescue by helicopter.
+The wealthy are at least in part deeply insecure people.

 What About Everyone Else?

 I’m privileged to have had grown up with marketable skills that allowed me to earn a high income.
 I also had mostly positive influences and references for success that allowed me to leverage that for a better future that I could believe was possible.
+I also pursued my goals in a culture that is white male centered, loading all the dice I rolled in my favour.
 Not everyone will have that same privilege.

-In my opinion, the first step towards that a more charitable world is therapy for people like me.
+The first step towards a more charitable world is early therapy for people like me.
 Before people think about how to choose a career, they need to know themselves.
 It’s trite, but true.
 It’s unfortunately pretty expensive.
 I think almost everyone would benefit from it.

 If you’re wondering how to choose a career in my opinion you’re best off doing what will pay you the most for the least work.
 Your life outside of work should be rich and memorable.
 When you have some financial security, you can afford to choose lower paying work that you enjoy more.